Learn something new every day

-Another factor in choosing your network card is the speed of the card.
-An 802.11g network card, which is a wireless standard, is typically preferred because it provides provides speeds of up to 54 Mbps.
+Connection speed is one of the most important considerations for most consumers.
+An 802.11g card, which is usually considered to be the wireless standard, is often preferred because it provides speeds of up to 54 Mbps.
 An 802.11b adaptor is another type of wireless NIC that is becoming less common because it is slower than its 802.11g counterpart.
 It provides speeds of about 11 Mbps and is therefore more affordable; it may also work best in older machines with slower operating systems generally.
 An 802.11n is even faster than the g version, giving even faster download and upload speeds.

 A PCI card is placed in the PCI slot of your computer and operates at a fast speed.
-This is usually recommended for the average PC user but it can cost more than other network cards.
+This is usually recommended for the average PC user but it can be more costly than other options.
 An ISA card connects to a computer's motherboard and less expensive than the PCI card but it is also typically less reliable.
 PCMCIA cards are used in laptops.
 They are placed in a corresponding slot in your laptop, usually near the power and utility docks.

 The overall quality of the card also usually matters, and in most cases this can be stermined at least broadly in terms of the manufacture.
 For novice computer users especially, choosing a manufacturer that provides technical support with their product may turn out to be helpful.
 Some makers provide phone support in installing your card.
 You may also want to choose a card that comes with a warranty in the event of failure or damage.